tidalmigrations/machine_stats/windows/README.md

 ### Server name cannot be resolved error

-Run ping \<subject-ipv4\>.
+Run ping \<subject-host\>, where `subject-host` is the subject hostname or IP address.
 If there's no response, you need to take steps to ensure these servers can communicate with each other.

-Ensure the security group of the subject VMs allows incoming connections from the controller machine.

 Add the subject machines to the TrustedHosts file of the controller - see [Authentication error](#authentication-error).

 Ensure the firewall of the subject machines allows connections from the controller device.

-After attempted these solutions you should be able to ping \<subject-ipv4\> and see responses from your subject computer.
+After attempted these solutions you should be able to ping \<subject-hosts\> and see responses from your subject computer.